Gnomorian/gnom-gnom-utils/README.md

 ### Packethandling
  - http://www.minecraftforge.net/forum/index.php/topic,20135.0.html

-Some form of controlled explosives or placeable gunpowder.
+ - Some form of controlled explosives or placeable gunpowder.
+ - item that when it despawns on the ground, it spawns a mob where it despawned.